Skip to main content

 GODEEPER: For full build theory around Grow and Mirror combinations, see the Die in the Dungeon Best Build Guide, which maps which characters synergize best with each scaling die type.

-A-tier dice: Terrain and Area
+A-tier dice: Terrain, Area, and Boost

 Terrain, A-tier